 My husband and I get to decide what curriculum to use and our umbrella/church-related school reviews our selections.
 In fact, I’ve never had them turn down a curriculum we’ve chosen.

 If you Google, “Tennessee Home Education Association,” you’ll find several different area organizations just waiting for you to click on their websites.
 Ultimately, they’ll be the ones to help you with locating an umbrella/church-related school in your area, but you can always choose outside of your area if you desire.

 If you’re in Middle Tennessee, my area, you’ll go to the Middle Tennessee Home Educators Association to find more information about how to get started.
 For East Tennessee, you can check out Chattanooga-Area Homeschooling, or Smoky Mountain Home Education Association if you’re in the Great Smoky Mountains.
 West Tennessee, has West Tennessee Home Education Association to help you.

 Registering With an Accredited Online School

 If this is the option you choose, make sure that the school has legitimate accreditation status.
-Tennessee school districts require proof that your child is enrolled in an accredited online school is required, but shouldn’t be difficult to provide.
+Proof your child is enrolled in an accredited online school is required, but shouldn’t be difficult to provide.

-Accreditation must be given by one of the regional accrediting agencies listed below:
+Any of the regional accrediting agencies listed below can issue accreditation:

 - SACS CASI – Southern Association of Colleges and Schools Council on Accreditation and School Improvement